OUR 2022-2023 SEASON

 Subscribe to stay informed.

-Donation Partnerships: At each of our luncheons, members and guests may bring their unwanted Prologue-type books for donation to The Education Fund's Educational Materials program and new / gently-used children's books for donation to The Children's Trust Books for Free program.
+Donation Partnerships: At each of our luncheons, members and guests may bring their unwanted Prologue-type books for donation to The Education Fund's Educational Materials program and new / gently-used children's books for donation to Miami Book Fair's literacy initiative, The Children's Trust Books for Free program.

 OUR UPCOMING EVENTS